orlovmax/gulp-workflow/README.md

 # Front-end scaffold - PLAYGROUND - Grunt

-My front-end boilerplate based on [grunt-boilerplate](https://github.com/orlovmax/grunt-boilerplate), have the same folder structure but have predefined dependencies for Bower and boileplate-files for styles, markup and javascript
+My front-end boilerplate with predefined dependencies for Bower and boileplate-files for styles, markup and javascript

 Please note, this README relates to Grunt template that placed in `master` folder, if you want to use Gulp template  - you can find it in `gulp` branch of this repository.